 - Diseases of the blood or lymph system

 Inability to eat a large meal

-Pain on the upper left side of the abdomen
+Pain in the upper left side of the belly

 Splenomegaly can be caused by any of the following: